glillico/ansible-role-configure_sshd/README.md

 ### vars/RedHat.yml

-    configure_sshd_name: sshd
+    __configure_sshd_name: sshd

 The name of the ssh service on RedHat based systems.
+This value is used to define configure_sshd_name in the tasks/main.yml file.
+This value can be overridden by setting configure_sshd_name in the playbook.

 ### vars/Debian.yml

-    configure_sshd_name: ssh
+    __configure_sshd_name: ssh

 The name of the ssh service on Debian based systems.
+This value is used to define configure_sshd_name in the tasks/main.yml file.
+This value can be overridden by setting configure_sshd_name in the playbook.

 ### vars/main.yml